Raziel1stBorn/NCHNAP688-Sum1/README.md

 <details>
   <summary>Evaluation (Dedicated Section)</summary>
-  Difficulties:
+  Difficulties:<br>
-  - Had not used this style of project management before
+  - Had not used this style of project management before.<br>
-  - At the start of the project I was not sure if I had the capability to be able to build it, possibly too ambitous.
+  - At the start of the project I was not sure if I had the capability to be able to build it, possibly too ambitous. <br>
-  - Difficult to assign tickets and work with multiple branches when only one person is doing all of the work.
+  - Difficult to assign tickets and work with multiple branches when only one person is doing all of the work. <br>
+  - How granular to make the tickets/requirements.
 </details>

 <details>